rquimbey/PurePowerShell/content/posts/my-first-post.md

 draft = false
 title = 'First Post using Hugo!'
 +++
 My name is Robert Quimbey though I'm often called Q since I'm commonly one of many Rob's, Bob's, and Robert's on an extended team.
 I work for [Pure Storage](https://www.purestorage.com/ "purestorage") as a Field Solutions Architect (FSA).
-I get to spend most of my time helping customers Migrate to [Microsoft Solutions](https://support.purestorage.com/bundle/m_microsoft_platform_guide/page/Solutions/topics/reference/r_microsoft_platform_guide.html "microsoftsolutions"), and for existing customers, develop more value out of their existing Pure Storage infrastructure.
+I get to spend most of my time helping customers migrate to [Microsoft Solutions](https://support.purestorage.com/bundle/m_microsoft_platform_guide/page/Solutions/topics/reference/r_microsoft_platform_guide.html "microsoftsolutions"), and for existing customers, develop more value out of their existing Pure Storage infrastructure.

 I have spent the past couple of decades working with Microsoft Software, and even spent almost 9 years in the Exchange team in Redmond at Microsoft!
 I focus on automation with PowerShell, databases, storage technologies, Windows (and Linux \:), Failover Clustering, and even Azure.